 - Arrive in time for rope drop

-- Get there early enough to be in front so you can talk to Disney Castmembers on the other side of the rope
+- Get there early enough to be in front so you can be seen by Disney Castmembers on the other side of the rope

 - Wear military distinctive clothing